 The half marathon is 13.1 miles or in metric 21.1km.
 Our course is measured by a AUKCM Grade 1/IAAF/AIMS Grade B Course Measurer and your finish time result will count towards any championship or qualifying time criteria.

-As detailed in the terms and conditions of entry, the Cardiff University Cardiff Half Marathon is a running race in which participants should make best efforts to complete the course within a 4 hour 30 minute cut-off point.
+As detailed in the terms and conditions of entry, the Wizz Air Cardiff Half Marathon is a running race in which participants should make best efforts to complete the course within a 4 hour 30 minute cut-off point.
 In order to safely get the city moving again and protect all participants, after this time all roads will be reopened and throughout the race a sweep bus will collect those at the back of the race unable to keep up with the allotted 20 minute a mile pace.
 We encourage everyone to run as much as possible in order to avoid the cut-off time.

 The race starts outside Cardiff Castle on Castle Street from 10am.
 The race will finish on King Edward VII Avenue.
 The event village is at City Hall Lawn outside Cardiff’s City Hall.